triposat/triposat/README.md

 ### Hi there, I'm Satyam Tripathi 👋

-## I'm a Student, Programmer, Designer, Motivator!
+## I'm a Student, Programmer, Designer, Motivator

 - 🔭 I’m currently working on a PYTHON and CANVA Designing
 - 🌱 I’m currently learning Programming and Designing  🤣